iMoonLab/DeepHypergraph/docs/source/tutorial/dataset.rst

 If you put the dataset into the your specified directory ``<your-directory>``, you can use the following code to load the dataset:

-.. note:: You should pass the parent directory of your download dataset to the ``data_root`` parameter.
+.. note:: You should pass the parent directory of your downloaded dataset to the ``data_root`` parameter.

 .. code-block:: python